FadhilPM/tp/docs/UserGuide.md

   ![result for 'find alex david'](images/addContactResult.png)

-### Editing a person : `edit`
+### Editing a contact : `edit`

-Edits an existing person in ArtHive.
+Edits an existing contact in ArtHive.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL]`

-* Edits the person at the specified `INDEX`.
+* Edits the contact at the specified `INDEX`.
-  * The index refers to the positive integer within the bounds of the displayed person list  1, 2, 3, …​
+  * The index refers to the positive integer within the bounds of the displayed contact list  1, 2, 3, …​
-  * The `INDEX` must be a valid index (i.e. Positive integer within the bounds of the displayed person list).
+  * The `INDEX` must be a valid index (i.e. Positive integer within the bounds of the displayed contact list).

-* Only edits to a person's name, phone number and email address is allowed.
+* Only edits to a contact's name, phone number and email address is allowed.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.